Heather A Busse

 Currently, I work as a freelance editor in fiction and proposal manager writer/editor in business.

 My style includes open communication with my authors.
 I am easily reachable on Facebook as Heather A Busse and I assist in moderating the group Fiction Writing established by Brian Paone.

 I do use a contract and order form, provide sample edits for most edit types, and I prefer Word for tracking changes and commenting.
 My prices are in USD.
 Manuscripts should be completed and as polished as possible.

 Authors who require more than one type of edit may receive a bundled rate.
 Please contact me for terms.
 See below for individual edit types and rates available.

 Contracted Payment Schedule Agreements

-The contract will divide the work up into edit portions.
+The contract will divide the work up into edited portions.
 The contract will include a dated schedule for payments and edits.
 Upon receipt of each payment by date, the customer will receive the scheduled edit for that date.
-The contract will include details for the specific project and schedule.
+The contract will include details of the specific project and schedule.

 - Fix and improve the way the story unfolds, chapter breaks, chronological or linear order, twists and turns, pacing and other aspects of how the story unfolds for the reader to keep them engaged.